Asher-P/Fakelook/README.md

 First make sure you have [Docker](https://www.docker.com/get-started) installed.

-For [VSC](https://code.visualstudio.com/) users there is two ways for building docker image.
+[VSC](https://code.visualstudio.com/) users there has two ways for building docker image.
 #### First way:
  - Get into VSC and open the app-folder
  - Ctrl+p and write '>'